Menu Component

 Configure the Button Component

-The Button component acts as the visual anchor for the menu and clicking it triggers the Initializer component.
+The Button component acts as the visual anchor for the menu component.
 Your end-users click the button to display the menu underneath.

 1. In the Module Builder, drag and drop a Button component Icon Button component onto the canvas.